 Lighting doesn’t have to be exclusively functional.
 Add string lights, neon lights, marquee lights, lava lamps, and glow in the dark décor items to boost the fun level of your child’s lighting options.
 Beyond just the fun factor of these lights, decorative lighting can add to the overall ambiance of your child’s bedroom.

-Tip: Install LED lightstrips under or around your child's bed to create a nice cozy atmosphere.
+Tip: Install LED lightstrips under or around your child's bed to create a nice cosy atmosphere.
 Whether or not your child has outgrown a fear of the dark, this can also serve as a nightlight option.
 Get creative with the dimmable Philips Hue Lightstrip.

 Tip: Place the motion sensor at a strategic spot and height, to avoid unnecessary activation of your child's bedroom lighting.
 With Philips Hue you can choose the light setting that you prefer to be triggered by the Hue motion sensor with any movement is detected.